emard/filament-sensor/README.md

 bipolar triggering in range of +50/-50 Gauss or AH3377 with unipolar triggering in range of +115/+90 Gauss.

-Different sensor may need adjustment, experiment with its position along the channel, in case of false runout, reduce the X parameter in steps of 0.1:
+Different sensor or the same sensor flipped may need adjustment, experiment with position along the channel, in case of false runout, reduce the X parameter in steps of 0.1:

     hall_pos = [X,Y,Z];